Foundation Board of Directors

 Joy Zeiner ’86

-Joy Zeiner is a 1986 SRU graduate with a BS in Accounting and lives in New Mexico.
-She is a retired CPA having been a Senior Manager for KPMG, KPMG Consulting, and BearingPoint and was the CFO of a regional hospital in Southwestern PA.
-Most of Joy's career was in the healthcare field, where she assisted hospitals and physician practices with their billing and collection cycle.
-In her retirement, she has turned her time and hobbies into philanthropy opportunities, working with the United Way of Central New Mexico, tutoring kindergarten children in reading, and providing handmade quilts to local non-profits assisting women in New Mexico exiting incarceration and abusive situations.
-Joy funds an endowed scholarship at SRU for Accounting Majors, and is a member of the 1889 Society.
-She also serves on the Finance Committee and is recognized at the Aquamarine level of the Lifetime Giving Society.
+Joy Zeiner is a 1986 graduate of SRU with a BS in Accounting, residing in New Mexico.
+A retired CPA, she served as a Senior Manager at KPMG, KPMG Consulting, and BearingPoint, and was the CFO of a regional hospital in Southwestern PA.
+Joy's career primarily focused on the healthcare sector, where she aided hospitals and physician practices with their billing and collection processes.
+In retirement, Joy dedicates her time to philanthropic endeavors including working with the United Way of Central New Mexico, tutoring kindergarten children in reading, and creating handmade quilts and other artworks for local non-profits that support women transitioning from incarceration and abusive situations.
+She funds an endowed scholarship at SRU for Accounting majors and has included SRU in her estate plan through the SRU 1889 Society and is recognized at the Aquamarine level of the Lifetime Giving Society.

 Directors Emeriti